m5c/OneTimePadLib/README.md

 > (*) This library conceals the exact length of individual messages by whitespace padding.

-### Restrictions
+#### Restrictions

-Secure usage of one-time-pads is subject to several conditions.
-If not respected, the safety of individual messages is likely compromised.
+A secure use of one-time-pads is subject to several conditions.
+If not respected, the secrecy of transmitted messages may be compromised.

 * All communicating parties must use the same one-time-pad for the entire communication.
+However, the protection of encrypted messages is only as good as the way the one time pads have been exchanged.
+* A crypto chunk (random byte series withing a pad) must be never used for more than one message.
+Multi encryption of different messages, using the same one time pad chunk [opens gate to statistic attacks](https://www.douglas.stebila.ca/teaching/visual-one-time-pad/).
+The library comes with functionality that tells client software which chunk should be used for the next encryption.
+See [usage](#usage) section.

+#### Recommendations for a secure use

-* The one-time-pad must be exchanged in a secure manner, idelly the parties gather physically at the moment of pad creation.
+ * The one-time-pad must be exchanged in a secure manner, ideally the parties gather physically at the moment of pad creation, for a secure transfer (Airdrop, Usb-Drive, LAN, etc...)
-* A crypto chunk (random byte series withing a pad) must never by used for more than one message.
+ * Use unique chunks for every message encryption
+Every one time pad is associated to a fixed set of communicating parties.
+Internally it and reserves a subset of the available chunks per party.
+    * Use only the chunks belonging to your party for encryption.
+See [usage](#usage) section.
+    * Avoid double use of a chunk, by requesting follow-up indexes from the encrypted message object.
+See [usage](#usage) section.
+ * Register multiple end-clients as individual parties, to associate individual chunks to each of them.
+This is why on pad creation, parties are always specified as a ```username``` + ```device``` bundle, e.g. ```max@desktop```.

 The library provides method signatures that forward a secure usage.
 For details see the [Usage](#usage) section

 ## Usage

+...

+## Installation

-There are two ways to use this software:
+There are two ways to use this library in client software:

 * As standalone program, to create *One Time Pads* and store them on disk for later use.
 * As library, to retrieve new *One Time Pads* as objects.

-## Installing the library

-The library can be used by gui clients or chat software as a maven dependency or direct JAR.

 ### Jar